Registration & Luncheon

 Point Break: What Price Security?

-With escalating security threats perpetually making headlines, financial executives face considerable pressure to protect proprietary data.
+With escalating security threats perpetually making headlines, business executives face considerable pressure to protect proprietary data.
 Savvy leaders recognize that even the most “innocuous” incident can have profound ramifications.
 But what, insofar as annual budgets are concerned, should be considered a reasonable investment?
-Where and how should financial leaders prioritize privacy or security infrastructure when it comes to budgetary planning?
+Where and how should executive leaders prioritize privacy or security infrastructure when it comes to budgetary planning and operational controls?

-A Modest Proposal: Quantifying Law Firm Valuation in the Current Market
+A Capital Proposal: Quantifying Law Firm Valuation in the Current Market

 Winter is Coming: Partnership & Opportunity Around ALSPs